Singular Voices Amidst the Replicas

 Crossing Over – The Quilt as Art

 This collection of work chronicles the development of Vermont quilt artist and international competitor, Pamela Druhen.
 These pieces were created for the viewer and range from representational landscapes that bring the outdoors in, to abstract explorations.

 Although each piece is a quilt by definition, viewers will surely agree that the artist has realized her childhood dream of painting in fabric and thread.

 MILLER CENTRE LOBBY

 Over more than three decades, many of VQF's instructors have been at the leading edge of developments in the quilt world.
-This year's roster is no different, and visitors have the opportunity to see in person examples that they may otherwise see only in print.
+This year's roster is no different, and visitors have the opportunity to see in person quilts that they may otherwise see only in print.
 As always, this exhibit reflects the diversity of the quilting tradition.